Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Belenois thysa (male, upper and underside)

-This genus, solely from the Afrotropical region comprises ten species, one of which has been recorded at Semuliki, D. pigea, contributing 25% of the species recorded within Uganda.
-Not so far recorded at Semuliki are Dixeia dixeyi, doxo and orbona.
-Two species D. dixeyi and D. pigea have been recorded both within the Ituri Forest and the DRC Semliki Valley so would be expected at Semuliki.
+Genus Dixeia.
+This genus, solely from the Afrotropical region comprises ten species, one of which has been recorded at Semuliki, Dixeia pigea, contributing 25% of the species recorded within Uganda.
+Not so far recorded at Semuliki are Dixeia dixeyi, D. doxo and D. orbona.
+The species Dixeia dixeyi has been recorded both within the Ituri Forest and the DRC Semliki Valley so would be expected at Semuliki.

 Tribe Nepheroniini